zeniazuraiq/zeniazuraiq.github.io/_pages/indianfolk.md

 Between September-December 2018, I was an opinion writer and panelist at Indianfolk.com.
 As a part of my duries, I wrote articles a week on a variety of general topics relating to science, society and culture.

-The website has since been remodelled and the article archives seem to unfortunately not be preserved.
-You can find an archive of the (unedited) articles here.
+The website has since been remodelled and the older articles seem to unfortunately not be preserved.
+You can find my personal archive of the (unedited) articles here.

 1. [The "Virtual" Race to Success](../assets/indianfolk/Race2Success.pdf) (originally written: 13/Sep/2018)
 2. ["Women in Refrigerators": Depictions of Abuse in Media](../assets/indianfolk/Race2Success.pdf) (originally written: 22/Sep/2018)